86Box/docs/hardware/keyboard.rst

 Multimedia keys
 ^^^^^^^^^^^^^^^

-Passthrough of Microsoft multimedia function keys such as :kbd:`Volume Up` and :kbd:`Play/Pause` can be disabled through the *Inhibit multimedia keys* option in the :ref:`Preferences window <usage/menubar:Tools>`.
+Passthrough of Microsoft multimedia function keys such as :kbd:`Volume Up` and :kbd:`Play/Pause` can be disabled through the :ref:`Inhibit multimedia keys option in the Preferences window's Input page <usage/preferences:Inhibit multimedia keys>`.

 Olivetti
 ^^^^^^^^